SpaceX President Predicts People on Mars This Decade

 As for the moon, NASA has contracted with SpaceX to use its Starship rocket to take Artemis astronauts to the lunar surface.
 The soonest we'll see that happen is 2025.

-Shotwell added that she believes a successful uncrewed mission to Mars could galvanize enthusiasm for sending people on routine flights.
+Shotwell added during the Saturday interview that she believes a successful uncrewed mission to Mars could galvanize enthusiasm for sending people on routine flights.

 A 23rd-century tourist guide to the galaxySee all photos